wwarthen/RomWBW/Source/Doc/UserGuide.md

 # Related Projects

-Outside of the hardware platforms adapted to RomWBW, there are a variety of software projects that either target RomWBW specifically or provide a RomWBW-specific variation.
+Outside of the hardware platforms adapted to RomWBW, there are a variety of projects that either target RomWBW specifically or provide a RomWBW-specific variation.
+These efforts are greatly appreciated and are listed below.
+Please contact the author if there are any other such projects that are not listed.

 ## Z88DK